Connect with others who understand.

 Get Creative

 Once you find a recipe you like, feel free to swap out ingredients to mix up the flavors for your own allergen-free version.
 Given a few basics, like frozen fruit and a milk alternative, there’s really no wrong way to make a smoothie.
-In any case, these three delicious smoothies can be added to your collection of allergy-friendly meals and snacks when you want something refreshing and nutritious.
+These three delicious smoothies can be added to your collection of allergy-friendly meals and snacks when you want something refreshing and nutritious.

 All updates must be accompanied by text or a picture.